 DEFINITION OF 'MINIMALISM' BY CAMBRIDGE ONLINE DICTIONARY

 Very often we hear the words “simplicity, setting the limits, avoiding all the extras, bare minimum” and so on when it comes to defining a minimalist approach.
-We want to make it clear once and for all, so let us introduce you to the history of minimalism, its concepts and common misconceptions.
-Moreover, why is Danish and generally Scandinavian design characterized as minimalist?
+Let's delve deeper and clarify the minimalist concept, and its common misconceptions.
+We'll take you on a journey through the history of minimalism and its principles.
+Furthermore, we'll explore why Danish and, more broadly, Scandinavian design is often labeled as minimalist.

 A BRIEF HISTORY OF MINIMALISM

-Emphasizing only the essential parts might lead back to 1915 when the Russian painter Kasimir Malevich created a composition of a black square on a white background – that’s it, nothing less and nothing more.
-As time passed by, more and more influential professionals preferred art that referred only to itself and nothing else, being straightforward and reducing whatever might seem excessive.
+The emphasis on essentials in art could trace back to 1915, when Russian painter Kasimir Malevich created a composition of a black square on a white background – a minimalist piece that epitomized simplicity.
+Over time, influential professionals increasingly preferred art that referred only to itself, demonstrating a straightforward approach and reducing anything that appeared excessive.

 BLACK SQUARE BY KAZIMIR MALEVICH (1915)

-Bear in mind that not all minimalists go for only Scandinavian design, and not all who admire and prefer Scandinavian design are necessarily minimalists.
+It's worth noting, not all minimalists strictly adhere to Scandinavian design, and not all Scandinavian design admirers are necessarily minimalists.